letsencrypt/cp-cps/CP-CPS.md

 ISRG may also consider key compromise demonstrated by non-ACME methods.

-When key compromise is demonstrated, ISRG blocks the key from use in future issuance and revokes all unexpired non-Short-Lived Subscriber Certificates that used that key.
+When key compromise is demonstrated, ISRG blocks the key from use in future issuance and revokes at least all unexpired non-Short-Lived Subscriber Certificates that used that key.

 ISRG does not consider a key compromised unless key compromise is demonstrated, but may revoke a certificate with reason code `keyCompromise` for other reasons.
 In these cases ISRG may not block the key from future use or revoke certificates using that key, even if the stated reason code is `keyCompromise`.